j2store/userguide/cart.md

 * Show Customer Note

     Customer note is allowed and will be displayed in the checkout process pages but if it needs to be eliminated, then set this option to **No**.

+* Show Tax and Shipping estimation tool

+    There is a facility to estimate the probable tax and shipping cost based on some preliminary details and this can be enabled by setting the option to **Yes**.